-Each of the Independent Board Members serves on the boards' Audit, Nominating, Compensation, Litigation and Pricing Committees, except that Mr. DiMartino does not serve on the Compensation Committee.
-Mses.
-Bovich, Melvin and Wiley and Mr. Donohue also serve on the boards' Joint Governance Review Advisory Committee.
+Each of the Independent Board Members serves on the board's Audit, Nominating, Compensation, Litigation and Pricing Committees, except that Mr. DiMartino does not serve on the compensation committee.
+Ms. Melvin also serves on the board's Joint Governance Review Advisory Committee.